 Dr. Alexandru Pop, DVM

-Dr. Pop is a 2019 graduate from North Carolina State University and joined AVS after practicing large animal medicine in the Coastal Carolinas near Wilmington.
+Dr. Pop is a 2019 graduate from North Carolina State University and joined AVS after practicing mixed large animal medicine on the coast near Wilmington, NC.
 Dr. Pop’s family originally immigrated from Romania, and have now settled down permanently in Fancy Gap, VA.

 Dr. Pop’s interests revolve around small ruminants and bovine medicine, with a focus on start-up sustainable farming, and helping anyone feel confident in the world of animal husbandry.
 In his free time, Dr. Pop is a car enthusiast and enjoys hiking, fishing, and spending time traveling and exploring new places with his girlfriend Mary and their pup Cali.